MicrosoftDocs/dynamics365-guidance/guidance/business-processes/glossary.md

 ### Shipment

 A shipment is a delivery to a customer.
-If you use the packing functionality in Dynamics 365 Supply Chain Management, the shipment can cover one or more order lines or containers.
+If you use the packing functionality in Dynamics 365 Supply Chain Management, a shipment can cover one or more order lines or containers.

 ### Subassembly